anodyne/nova/README.md

 ## Important Information

+As of M2, you can do the following with Nova 2:

+* Fresh Install
-The Nova 2 [install guide](http://docs.anodyne-productions.com/index.php/nova2/overview/install) is a step-by-step guide through installing Nova 2 and any issues you may encounter.
+    * The Nova 2 [install guide](http://docs.anodyne-productions.com/index.php/nova2/overview/install) is a step-by-step guide through installing Nova 2 and any issues you may encounter.
 Please reference that for doing a clean install of the Nova 2 development builds.
+* Upgrade from SMS

-The Nova 2 [upgrade guide](http://docs.anodyne-productions.com/index.php/nova2/overview/upgrade) is a step-by-step guide through upgrading from SMS 2 (at least version 2.6.9) to Nova 2 and any issues you may encounter.
+    * The Nova 2 [upgrade guide](http://docs.anodyne-productions.com/index.php/nova2/overview/upgrade) is a step-by-step guide through upgrading from SMS 2 (at least version 2.6.9) to Nova 2 and any issues you may encounter.
 Please reference that for doing an upgrade with the Nova 2 development builds.
+* Update from Nova 1

-The Nova 2 [update guide](http://docs.anodyne-productions.com/index.php/nova2/overview/update) is a step-by-step guide through updating Nova 2 (either from 2.x to 2.x+1 or Nova 1 to Nova 2) and any issues you may encounter.
+    *The Nova 2 [update guide](http://docs.anodyne-productions.com/index.php/nova2/overview/update) is a step-by-step guide through updating Nova 2 (either from 2.x to 2.x+1 or Nova 1 to Nova 2) and any issues you may encounter.
 Please reference that for doing an update with the Nova 2 development builds.
+* Update within Nova 2 (not applicable)
+* Log in to Nova
+    * Reset password
+    * Change password once you've logged in after resetting your password
+    * View the main page
+    * View the admin page (no difference between this and the main page)
+    * View site credits

 ## Version History